IGITUGraz/live-plotter/README.rst

 To run it, do :code:`cd example; ./run.sh`

-It runs the two files :code:`example/simulation.py` and :code:`example/plot.py` and shows the fractal generation in realtime.
+It runs the two files :code:`example/simulation.py` and :code:`example/plot.py` and shows the fractal generation live.

 The animation will look like this: